 We are lesbian and queer.
 Both with Girls Like Us and Girls Heart Brussels.
 Lesbian as a nod to the older generation, who fought so hard to get us where we are now.
 And queer because we are open to all genders and identities.

-What means “Girls Heart Brussels” for you?
+What does “Girls Heart Brussels” mean to you?

 A great opportunity to put Brussels on the map as a LGBTQI-friendly city.
 And a city that is home to many fantastic women and female-run / queer collectives, especially in the cultural scene.
 Girls Heart Brussels was conceived as a platform to put all these women and initiatives in the spotlight, by creating a nice programmed weekend around it.
 The idea is to have interested women, both local and (international) to meet and inspire each other and discover Brussels from within.

 Is it easy to do something related to the topics queerness and culture in Brussels/belgian?